adblockplus/adblockplus/README.md

 You can run `npm run $ test:io-element.js` to create the HTML page inside the `/smoke` folder.

+### End-to-end testing

+The `./test/end-to-end/tests` folder contains various end-to-end tests.
+Run `npm run test:end-to-end -- -p EXTENSION_PATH` in order to execute tests in the latest stable Chrome browser, where `EXTENSION_PATH` is path to the extension root folder.
+The `./test/end-to-end/config.js` file contains paths and descriptions of each executable test.
+In order to build the extension for testing purposes please refer to the
+[building Adblock Plus][abp-webext-readme-build] documentation.

 ### Linting

 You can lint all files via `npm run lint` or lint only specific file types: